 Time spent with Grandma today was discouraging.
 She commented that she couldn’t understand what Ben was saying.
 Her comments caused me to listen closer as he sings.
 Grandma is right.
 Ben tries to sing some of the melody to the beat and he has a few vowels.
 He’s an expert at acting out the spider, but today I listened and now I agree that when I look away I don’t know if it’s “Itsy Bitsy Spider” or “Twinkle, Twinkle Little Star.”
-I am thankful for Grandma's observations.
+I'm thankful for Grandma's observations.

 We reviewed the audiogram Ben’s audiologist shared with us at his last hearing test.
-She plotted the results on an Everyday Sound Audiogram with the speech banana and the string bean.
-It reflects the speech information and sounds Ben hears with his hearing aids at different pitches and loudness levels, as well as what he is missing.
+She plotted the results on an everyday sounds audiogram with the speech banana and the string bean.
+It shows us the speech information and sounds Ben hears with or without his hearing aids at different pitches and loudness levels, as well as the sounds that he is missing.
 So much to think about!

 We saw our interventionist today.
 I had a list of questions.
-I shared that I know Ben needs to hear all of the sounds, even in the high pitch range, and that I believe Ben doesn’t have access to those sounds even with his hearing aids.
+I shared that I know Ben needs to hear all of the sounds, even in the high pitch range, and that I believe Ben doesn’t have access to those sounds, even with his hearing aids.
 I’m wondering what comes next.

 It’s making sense now that when we sing “Itsy Bitsy Spider,” Ben’s favorite rhyme, he only hears the low-frequency intonation patterns such as the stress, rate and inflection.
 He uses some vowels but they all sound alike.
 He uses some consonants such as /m/, /b/ and /d/ but not the higher frequency consonants, especially the critical /s/.
 I am learning so much about speech and language development - including new vocabulary words and concepts.

 I now understand more.
 The reason Grandma couldn’t understand Ben is because he IS missing high frequencies.
 He has the beat but is missing most of the speech sounds in “Itsy Bitsy Spider.”
 The rhyme has many soft speech sounds he cannot hear, even with his hearing aids.

-I had hoped that if Ben wore his hearing aids all waking hours, and if I talked, read stories and played with him more, he would meet speech and language milestones equal to his age.
-I am now realizing that if Ben’s brain isn’t getting full access to sound with hearing technology, he won’t reach the goals we have for him.
+I had hoped that if Ben wore his hearing aids all waking hours, and if I talked, read stories, sang songs, and played with him more, he would develop speech and language skills similar to children his age who don’t have hearing loss.
+I’m now realizing that if Ben’s brain isn’t getting full access to sound with his current hearing technology, he won’t reach the goals we have for him.

 Toddler Fingerplays and Action Rhymes